 - Will it be a top priority to chat with me when he’s surely going to be so tired?

 Are you giggling a bit as you read that list?
 You can’t possibly be laughing as much as I am laughing at myself as I type it.
 It’s embarrassing to admit most of those statements and questions, but admit them I am.
 It doesn’t matter that we’ve been married 24 years, stupid crap still goes through my head.
 I’m human and I’m female.
-I don’t have control over my initial thoughts or reactions.
+None of us have control over initial thoughts or reactions.

-I worked through each issue as I let it pop up in my head.
-I told myself how ridiculous I was as I worked through some of them and then I did the most girly thing ever…retail therapy.
+Silly or not, I worked through each issue as I let it pop up in my head.
+Even as I told myself how ridiculous I was, I worked through the things and then I did the most girly thing ever…retail therapy.